 China stages another mass anti-terror rally in Xinjiang

 Chinese security forces have staged another mass anti-terror rally in the restive far western region of Xinjiang, parading hundreds of armed men through the streets of the regional capital Urumqi in a show of force after an uptick in violence.
-Hundreds have died in Xinjiang in the past few years, mostly in unrest between the Muslim Uighur people, who call the region home, and the ethnic majority Han Chinese.
+Paramilitary police stand guard outside a shopping mall in Hotan, in China's western Xinjiang region, which has seen an uptick in violence in recent years AFP/GREG BAKER BEIJING: Chinese security forces have staged another mass anti-terror rally in the restive far western region of Xinjiang, parading hundreds of armed men through the streets of the regional capital Urumqi in a show of force after an uptick in violence.

 Add your comments below